nickscalia/Thesis-PE/README.md

 ## Setup

-Each real_time pipeline has its own `requirements.txt`.
+Each real-time pipeline has its own `requirements.txt`.
 It's recommended to create a **separate virtual environment** for each to install dependencies.
 The offline pipeline uses Jupyter Notebook via Anaconda.
 Create a conda environment and install the dependencies using the provided `environment.yml`.